Bordj Bou Arréridj Province

 It is notable for its many electronic industries.
-Its capital is Bordj Bou Arreridj.
+Its capital is Bordj Bou Arréridj.
 Other localities include Bir Kasd Ali and Glela.

-The estimated population of Bordj Bou Arreridj is about 661,115 residents.
+The estimated population of Bordj Bou Arréridj is about 661,115 residents.

 Its location made it an important economic pole in the context of development in Algeria, as it is made up of several economic and industrial groups.
 Within the privatization process, and the market economy, this state has become a destination for some foreign companies in order to invest, especially in the field of electronic industries and agribusiness.

 Location

-The wilaya is located on the territory of the High Plains, riding on the mountain of Bibans; the wilaya of Bordj Bou Arreridj is geographically in eastern Algeria.
-Indeed, it is halfway through the route between Algiers and Constantine.
+The wilaya is located on the territory of the High Plains, riding on the mountain of Bibans; the wilaya of Bordj Bou Arréridj is geographically in eastern Algeria.
+It is halfway through the route between Algiers and Constantine.

 The Province is located northeast of the country.
 It is bordered by: